EvyatarHaim1/Weather-app-react-native/README.md

 - You should have in your local machine :

 * Android Studio
+* Java
 * Android SDK & JDK - in order to run Android Emulator
 * React Native CLI installed
-* Node.js version and other dependencies based on the React Native documentation.
+* Node.js, npm and other dependencies based on the React Native documentation.

-* In case you have all those dependencies installed and you've created the environment variable in your local machine, simply run those commands:
+* In case you have all those dependencies installed and you've created the environment variables in your local machine, simply run those commands:

 * in order to install all packages run this command: